 It’s taken me a lot longer than it should have to get around to this review.
-The fact that I’ve made it at-all proves that NieR Automata is a game that I can’t really seem to get away from.
-Now, a fair few months after release, I can safely say it’s one of the most intriguing and all-round excellent games to come out in a really long time.
+The fact that I’m still playing NieR Automata is certainly a positive, and now it’s been a few months I can safely say it’s one of the most intriguing and all-round excellent games to come out in a really long time.

 Jethro and friends will be returning for another action-packed adventure.
 LQVE: Lion Quest Versus Expanded is coming soon to Steam and will launch with support for Windows, Mac and Linux/Steam OS.